ykjit/yk/src/dev/env.md

 notifications: if the system is not currently tracing or executing JITted code, then it is implicitly interpreting.

+This variable is only available when building with the `yk_jitstate_debug` Cargo feature is enabled.

 ### `YKD_SERIALISE_COMPILATION`

 When `YKD_SERIALISE_COMPILATION=1`, calls to `yk_control_point(loc)` will block